1. Provide security services to the college community by enforcing College policies, patrolling campus, and securing assigned areas or buildings.

-23. Review monthly staff meetings and quarterly division meetings.
-Review and complete established training throughout the year.
+23. Attend monthly staff meetings, quarterly division meetings and established training throughout the year.

-26. Fill departmental collateral assignments as assigned by a supervisor, such as concerts, special events, and sporting events.
+27. Fill departmental collateral assignments as assigned by a supervisor, such as monthly assignments concerts, special events, and sporting events.

 OTHERKEYRESPONSIBILITIES 1.
 Support the College's mission, vision and values, and contribute to the advancement of the College's Strategic Plan.
 2. Demonstrate a strong commitment to continuous quality improvement.
 3. Demonstrate civil and inclusive behavior when interacting with staff, faculty, students and visitors to the College.
 Promote a flexible, collaborative and inclusive work and living environment and engage in educational opportunities to increase awareness and understanding of diversity and inclusion.

 High school diploma or GED.
 Complete the College's basic security training during the first 90 days of employment.
 Must be able to possess a certification in emergency CPR/AED and First Aid within the first 90 days of employment.

 Experience in campus safety in a higher education, prior security, military or law enforcement training or experience, or a combination of education and experience from which comparable knowledge and skills are preferred.
 No record of convictions or moral turpitude.